The HSCI Cardiovascular Program aims to generate new human heart cells that can replace damaged heart tissue.

 The heart was long assumed to have little ability to regenerate on its own.
-In just the past few years, many research groups, including several in HSCI, have discovered cells in the heart that can restore heart function.
-Our challenge is to develop practical ways to harness this ability to generate new heart cells and turn it into an effective therapy.
+In recent years, many research groups, including several in HSCI, have developed approaches to generating new human heart cells.
+Our challenge is to develop practical ways to harness this ability to create new human heart cells and turn it into an effective therapy for patients.

-- The discovery of GDF-11, a blood-born factor in young mice that can reverse some features of heart aging.
+- Discovered GDF-11, a blood-borne factor in young mice that can reverse some features of heart aging.

-- The purification of a master heart stem cell.
-These master stem cells have been applied to an engineered thin film cardiac strip for both transplantation and testing purposes.
+- Purified a master stem cell, and applied it to an engineered, thin-film cardiac strip for both transplantation and testing purposes.

-- The initial creation of disease-specific cell lines with iPS cells from patients with different cardiac conditions to study the diseases and search for new treatments.
+- Created disease-specific cell lines with iPS cells from patients with different cardiac conditions to study the diseases and search for new treatments.

-- The development of a new method for studying birth of cells in humans.
+- Developed a new method for studying birth of cells in humans.

 - Showed that exercise has a rejuvenating effect on heart tissue.